Millions of Texans have been vaccinated against COVID-19, and healthcare providers are getting more people protected every day.

-So if you’ve already rolled up your sleeve and gotten your shots, you may be wondering, “Now what?”
+So if you’ve rolled up your sleeve and gotten your shots, you may be wondering, “Now what?”

 First, it’s important to remember you won’t instantly become immune to COVID-19 after your first or even your second shot, says Ed Dominguez, MD, infectious disease specialist on the medical staff at Methodist Dallas Medical Center.
 To be considered fully vaccinated, two weeks must have passed since your last dose, or, in the case of the Johnson & Johnson vaccine, your single dose.